ryanharvey1/markdown-cv/index.md

 `2015-Present`
 Graduate Student, University of New Mexico, Mentor Dr. Benjamin Clark

-- \- Contribution of the anterior thalamic head direction signal to hippocampal dynamics and spatial memory
+- \- Contribution of the thalamic directional signal to hippocampal dynamics and spatial memory
 - \- The impact of prenatal alcohol exposure on spatial processing

 `2014-2015`